MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 8. In the **Add transaction comment** field, add a comment, and then click **Add**.
   The order status changes to **Completed**.

-Alternatively, send a [Refund](/api/#refund-an-order) API request.
+Alternatively, make a [Refund](/api/#refund-an-order) API request.

 ---

 **Note**:

-- You can't test sending redirect API requests.
+- You can't test making redirect API requests.
 - In the live environment, you can't accept refund orders.
 These are done automatically.

 {{< /details >}}